Miho Bay: Transportation

-Yonago Airport prominently occupies the middle of the Yurigahama Peninsula, and the runway of the airport is less than 1 km from Miho Bay.
+Yonago Airport prominently occupies the middle of the Yumigahama Peninsula, and the runway of the airport is less than 1 km from Miho Bay.

 Two train lines run along the distance of the bay.
 The JR West Sanin Main Line runs near the eastern coast of the bay to Yonago Station, and the JR West Sakai Line runs along the western coast of the bay to Sakaiminato Station.

 Miho Bay has traditionally been one point of connection to the Oki Islands.
 One ferry to the Oki Islands, name, has a terminus on Nakaumi in Sakaiminato, travels through the Sakai Channel, crosses Miho Bay, and the connects to the Oki Islands across the Sea of Japan.

 Mihonoseki Incident

 In 1927, 4 nautical miles from Cape Jizō, the light cruiser Jintsuu and the Momi-class destroyer Warabi, both ships of the Imperial Japanese Navy, collided at the mouth of Miho Bay.
 There were 92 naval personnel who were killed when the Warabi sunk, and 28 were killed aboard the Jintsuu.
 The event became known as the Mihonoseki Incident (美保関事件, Mihonoseki no Jiken).
 Captain Keiji Mizushiro (1883–1927) was questioned, but committed suicide before the beginning of the trial.
-The Jintsuu was recommissioned during World War II and was chosen as a shinyo suicide boat in Tokyo Bay, but it ran aground shortly before the end of the war and was scrapped in 1947.
+The Jintsuu was recommissioned during World War II and was sunk by US Navy cruisers during the Battle of Kolombangara on July 13th, 1943.